 Cheer on runners and do some Sunday sightseeing at the same time.
-Now in its 10th year, The Royal Parks Half Marathon passes a host of famous landmarks.
+The Royal Parks Half Marathon passes a host of famous landmarks along its 13.1 mile route.
 These include the Royal Albert Hall and The Houses of Parliament.
-The run also covers four of London’s eight Royal Parks Hyde Park, The Green Park, St James’ Park and Kensington Gardens.
+The run also covers four of London’s eight Royal Parks, including Hyde Park, The Green Park, St James’ Park and Kensington Gardens.

 You can download a map from the website, to see the full route.
-The start and end points are by the festival area in Hyde Park, close to Knightsbridge Tube.
+The race starts at Admiralty Arch (near Charing Cross) and ends by the festival area in Hyde Park, close to Knightsbridge Tube.

 Autumn is the perfect season to hunker down with a good book.
 And if you need inspiration for your reading list, there’s no better place to be than the Southbank Centre.
 Now in its 14th year, London Literature Festival brings […]

 Black Owned Hackney returns in October to celebrate Black History Month in collaboration with Black Eats LDN!
 Catch the market opposite Hackney Central station showcasing London’s best black-owned eats, artisan traders and many more black-owned businesses!
 Best vegan & non-vegan […]

 A series of events across London, throughout October looking at our understanding and relationship to death leading up to Halloween.
 The programme takes in the gothic, the occult, the creepy and morbidly fascinating.
 Expect cemetery walks and tours, including The […]

 Usually accompanied by the Bishop’s Park Fireworks, Ravenscourt Park takes centre stage this year as the sole local night of family fireworks with a children’s display as well as a main display later on.
 Gates open at 4 pm with the […]